kjrm/personal-website/_posts/2020-07-01-A UNIFIED THEORY OF URBAN LIVING.md

 <br>
 **PROGRAM**

-The three (3) aspects – `INVARIANTS`, `DYNAMICS`, and `EXPERIENCES` – may prove to be fundamentally incommensurate, i.e. resistant to clean theoretical unification.
+The three (3) aspects – INVARIANTS, DYNAMICS, and EXPERIENCES – may prove to be fundamentally incommensurate, i.e. resistant to clean theoretical unification.
 However, the project may still serve several purposes, including:

 - Cross fertilization of ideas amoung discourses;
 - The development of a common language for Urban Studies, to the extent that this is useful in addressing urban issues;